sklprogs/mclient/docs/README-EN.md

 ## Installing and Running

-You can run either the build (as `.exe` for Windows and `.AppImage` for Linux (if available)) or the script (source code) itself.
+You can run either a build (as `.exe` for Windows and `.AppImage` for Linux or a script (source code) itself.
 The build does not require installation, just copy it in some directory of your choice.
 To run the script, install Python 3 and all dependencies.

 ### Running Build on Windows